Q: What is the North Dakota Seal of Biliteracy?

 - ALIRA – Latin

-- STAMP – Avant STAMP 4S (grades 7-adult) is available in Arabic, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified & Traditional), Polish, Portuguese (Brazilian) (Available 4/10/19), Russian, and Spanish
+- STAMP – Avant STAMP 4S (grades 7-adult) is available in Arabic, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified & Traditional), Polish, Portuguese, Russian, Spanish, Spanish Monolingual, Swahili (3 skill), and Yoruba (3 skill)

 - ASLPI – American Sign Language